Category: Aerial photography/videography

 Antananarivo’s New Road

 Last year in November, Madagascar’s capital Antananarivo unveiled a new road, from the northwest of town to the airport.
 Within three days, workers were filling potholes, and within a week, the road was closed.
-In the year since, there have … Continue reading
+In the year since, there have been repeated predictions that the road would be re-tarred and reopend, but nothing has happened. …

 Mahajanga, Madagascar: Antsanitia Resort – View from the Sky